tukasa0001/TownOfHost/README-EN.md

 Any cause of death is acceptable.
 If they die without completing their tasks, or if the game ends without they dying, they lose.

-### Sidekick
+### Mafia

 Team : Impostor<br>
 Decision : Shapeshifter<br>

 Can vent, sabotage, and transform initially, but can not kill.
-If all of the Impostors who are not Sidekicks die, the Sidekick will be able to kill.
+If all of the Impostors who are not Mafias die, the Mafia will be able to kill.
-If the Sidekick is not killable, they will still have a kill button, but they can not be killable.
+If the Mafia is not killable, they will still have a kill button, but they can not be killable.
 They can continue to transform even after the kill is enabled.

 ### Vampire